wix-incubator/node-workshop/02-exercises/01-db-warmup/README.md

    but if you want more, feel free to add them using `npm install --save`.
 1. `$ npm test`.
 You will see only one test running, because it is defined as `it.only`.
-1. You should write the code for `addTodo` in `lib/db.js` to make it pass.
+1. You should write the code for `addTodo` in `lib/db.js` to make the single test pass.

 ## Done?
 Continue to [next exercise](../02-db/README.md).